v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 After you run the search, the IP address for each activity is displayed in the **IP address** column in the search results.
 Click the record in the search results to view more detailed information on the flyout page.

-## Determining if email forwarding has been set up for a user
+## Determining who set up email forwarding for a mailbox

-When email forwarding is configured for a mailbox, which forwards email messages that are sent to the mailbox.
-Messages can be forward to users inside or outside of your organization.
-When email forward is set up on a mailbox, the underlying Exchange Online cmdlet that used is **Set-Mailbox**.
+When email forwarding is configured for a mailbox, email messages that are sent to the mailbox are forwarded to another mailbox.
+Messages can be forwarded to users inside or outside of your organization.
+When email forwarding is set up on a mailbox, the underlying Exchange Online cmdlet that's used is **Set-Mailbox**.

 Here's how to configure an audit log search query for this scenario: